Enter GrameenEnergy.com

 basis of cost and productive capability, thereby facilitating the selection of promising schemes for further, more detailed

-Watermark Global plc (www.watermarkglobalplc.com) for their acid main drainage
+design.
+(Winner) Watermark Global plc (www.watermarkglobalplc.com) for their acid main drainage

 waste water treatment.
 Acid Main Drainage is the toxic water left in the voids after underground gold mining which is rich